 Dallas William Mayr was born November 10, 1946 in Livingston NJ.
 He attended Emerson College in Boston, earning a BA in English, and taught high school for two years.
 He ...Read MoreRead more

 Grand Master Ursula K. Le Guin, 88, died January 22, 2018 in Portland OR.

 Le Guin was a towering figure in the field, famed for her fiction and non-fiction alike, with a career in SF that spanned more than 50 years.
 She was a Hugo Award nominee 23 times and won five, and won six Nebula Awards, with 18 nominations.
-Other major awards included the ...Read MoreRead more
+Other major awards included the World Fantasy Award for life ...Read MoreRead more

 Author Julian May, 86, died October 17, 2017.